-We had seen already about Jmeter and how it helps QA to identify performance bottlenecks without worrying much on coding part as Jmeter offers built-in components like Logical controllers, Samplers for protocols like http,ftp,Soap,Jms etc…, listeners for reports, Config elements like CSVDatasetConfig for customizing user data, Pre-Processors , Post-Processors such as Regex-Extractor, JMXMon for Monitoring the heap parameters of the Web application.
-I like Jmeter so much and used it for longer period.
-It servers the purpose of finding the performance bottleneck.
-Just for a change I would really like to try Gatling and hereafter i will post more about my gatling experience.
+We had seen already about JMeter and how it helps QA to identify performance bottlenecks without worrying much on coding part as JMeter offers built-in components like Logical controllers, Samplers for protocols like http,ftp,Soap,Jms etc…, listeners for reports, Config elements like CSVDatasetConfig for customizing user data, Pre-Processors , Post-Processors such as Regex-Extractor, JMXMon for Monitoring the heap parameters of the Web application.
+Indeed JMeter is easy to use and it servers the purpose of finding the performance bottleneck, we have to agree on the fact that it has JMX format which makes script changes challenging.

 Introduction on Gatling